Total Knee Replacement

 - Make sure your dentist knows that you have a knee replacement.
 Talk with your orthopaedic surgeon about whether you need to take antibiotics prior to dental procedures.

-- See your orthopaedic surgeon periodically for a routine follow-up examination and x-rays, usually once a year.
+- See your orthopaedic surgeon periodically for a routine follow-up examination and x-rays.
+Your surgeon will talk with you about the frequency and timing of these visits.

 Extending the Life of Your Knee Implant